presents narrative biographical genealogies of the major noble

 which is displayed diagonally as part of the coloured background of

-the documents.
+site, with the latest version of the document.
 This is in response to large parts of some

 documents, and even groups of entire documents, being plagiarised